-4.1.
-Under which conditions and timetable can I invest in this Security?

-Admission to trading Application has been made for the Bonds to be admitted to the Official List of AIX and the Bonds are expected to be admitted to trading on 30 September 2020.

-Plan for distribution The Bonds will be offered in or from AIFC to a wide range of investors (subject to applicable laws and regulations) in Kazakhstan.

-Offering method Offering of the Bonds will be made through subscription using the book-building platform of the trading system of the AIX in accordance with the AIX Business Rules and relevant AIX market notice.
+- - 4.1.
+Conditions and timeta able for investing into the Securities Admission to Trading Application has been made for the Bonds to be admitted to the Official List of AIX and the Bonds are expected to be admitted to trading on 19 March 2021.
+Plan for Distribution The Bonds will be offered in or from AIFC to a wide range of investors (subject to applicable laws and regulations) in Kazakhstan.
+Offering Method Offering of the Bonds will be made through subscription using the book-building platform of the trading system of the AIX in accordance with the AIX Business Rules and relevant AIX market notice.
+Offer Period 18 March 2021.
+Allotment of the Bonds The Lead Manager may, at its sole discretion, allot any Bonds to itself or any of its related persons or related persons of the Issuer, without any restriction.

-Offer period

-29 September 2020.

-Allotment of the Bonds

-The Lead Manager may, at its sole discretion, allot any Bonds to itself or any of its related persons or related persons of the Issuer, without any restriction.
 The allotment of the Bonds to subscribers shall be at the absolute discretion of the Lead Manager.
 The Lead Manager may refuse to allot the Bonds subscribed by any subscribers at its sole discretion.
 The allotment date of the Bonds will be disclosed in the market notice issued by the AIX prior to the book-building process.

-Selling restrictions

-The offering and sale of the Bonds is subject to applicable laws and regulations and the Bonds may not be sold in other jurisdictions, including without limitation the United Kingdom, the European Economic Area, other than in compliance with applicable laws and regulations.
+Selling Restrictions The offering and sale of the Bonds is subject to applicable laws and regulations and the Bonds may not be sold in other jurisdictions, including without limitation the United Kingdom, the European Economic Area, other than in compliance with applicable laws and regulations.
 The Bonds have not and will not be registered under the U.S. Securities Act of 1933 or the securities laws of any state of the United States and may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons.

-Notification process for investors

-Prior to the start of the book-building process the AIX will issue a market notice setting out, among other things, the main terms and conditions of the book-building and settlement procedures in connection with the offering through AIX, the yield range and the related responsibilities of the AIX trading members.
+Notification Process for Investors Prior to the start of the book-building process the AIX will issue a market notice setting out, among other things, the main terms and conditions of the book-building and settlement procedures in connection with the offering through AIX, the yield range and the related responsibilities of the AIX trading members.
 Dealings in the Bonds shall not commence prior to admission to trading of the Bonds by the AIX or prior to the said notification.

-Estimated Expenses

-Fees associated with admission of the Bonds to the Official List of AIX and to trading on the AIX are expected to be U.S.\$30,000.
-Fees associated with the book-building process are expected to be U.S.\$6,000.

-Who is the person asking for admission to trading?

-The Issuer is the initiator of the admission of the Bonds to the Official List.
+Estimated Expenses Estimated expenses associated with the preparation and offering of Bonds, including listing fees, are expected to be KZT321,000,000.
+Person asking for admission to trading The Issuer is the initiator of the admission of the Bonds to the Official List.

 4.2.
-Why is this Prospectus being produced?
+The purpose of the Prospectus